Admission Information

 • Voice

-• A recent recording of a live performance
+• A recent recording of a live performance.

 • Vocal performance applicants must show evidence of completion of two semesters or equivalent of undergraduate Italian and two semesters or equivalent of either undergraduate French or German; show evidence of completion of undergraduate courses in Italian, French, and German diction.
+Applicants without required semesters of language, and do not demonstrate an alternate form of proficiency, will be required to take languages at the undergraduate level.

 Each degree program has specific audition requirements outlined below.
 Acceptance into an area of study is exclusive to that area, and a separate application and audition is required for each area.
 Due to the intensive and individualized nature of a graduate program in music, admission in specific areas will be limited.